mrjones2014/codesettings.nvim/README.md

   })
 )

--- rust-analyzer is a bit weird in that it includes the ['rust-analyzer'] -- namespace as the top-level key; you just have to apply it a little different vim.lsp.config('rust-analyzer', {
+-- or from a config file under `/lsp/rust-analyzer.lua` in your config directory return codesettings.with_vscode_settings('rust-analyzer', {
   settings = {
-    ['rust-analyzer'] = codesettings.with_vscode_settings('rust-analyzer', {
-      files = {
-        excludeDirs = { '.direnv' },
+    -- ...
   },
-    }),
-  },
 })
 ```

-Tip: The namespace is the top-level key used by the corresponding VS Code extension inside settings.json.
-Common examples:

-- yaml: `yaml`
-- JSON: `json`
-- Lua LS: `Lua`
-- Rust Analyzer: `rust-analyzer`
-- Go: `gopls`

-Check your project's .vscode/settings.json or the VS Code extension documentation to confirm the correct namespace.

 ## API

-- `require('codesettings').with_vscode_settings(namespace: string, config: table): table`
+- `require('codesettings').with_vscode_settings(lsp_name: string, config: table): table`

-  - Loads .vscode/settings.json from the project root, extracts the `namespace` table, and deep-merges it into `config.settings`.
+  - Loads .vscode/settings.json from the project root, extracts the relevant settings based on the LSP's specific schema, and deep-merges it into `config.settings`.
 Returns the merged config.

 - `require('codesettings').load(): Settings`
   - Loads and parses .vscode/settings.json for the current project.
 Returns a `Settings` object.